Muku-nd/DTSPRJ1/README.md

 Run program and enter the file path you need parsed :
 ![App Screenshot](readme-assets/program_use_screenshot-1.png)

 [NOTE:] use of " " throws an error .
-Do not use " " in file path.
+Do not use " " while entering file path.

 example:

 with quotes: throws an error ["c:\users\documents\filename.png"]- this wont work

-without quotes:
+without quotes:works
 [c:\users\documents\filename.png]- works